Scythian religion: Borysthenēs

+The god Borysthenēs was depicted on coins of Pontic Olbia under the traits of a typical bearded Greek river god with horns on his head.

+Tarkā

+The goddess Tarkā or Targā was worshipped during the later Scythian period at a shrine located on the Tarkhankut Peninsula in Crimea, at Canğul, which in ancient times was called *Tarkāna (Τράκανα) after the goddess.

+The name of the goddess Tarkā might be derived from the Iranic root tark-, meaning "to turn."

+Dithagoia

+The goddess Dithagoia (Διθαγοια) was mentioned in a Greek language dedication by the Crimean princess Senamōtis in the 2nd century BC.

+Dithagoia might have been a chthonic goddess who was identified with the Greek goddesses Artemis and Hecate.
+This goddess might be connected to the "Scythian Artemis" whose existence is recorded by the later Graeco-Roman authors Philostratus and Apollonius of Tyana.

 The Solar Horseman

 Among the Scythians and the Sindo-Maeotians was present the cult of a solar god depicted as a mounted deified ancestor.
 This deity was believed to be a fighter against evil, and was popular from the late first millennium BC to the first centuries of the Common Era on the Black Sea coast, Central Asia and Transcaucasia, and appeared in South Asia following the migrations of the Saka there.

 The Mounted God of the Bosporus

 By the 1st centuries AD in the Bosporus, the chariot-riding Scythian solar god Gaiϑāsūra had been syncretised with the horse-riding Persian god Mithra, imported from the southern and eastern shores of the Pontus Euxinus, to become the Most High God (Θεός Ύψιστος) of the Bosporan Kingdom.
 This Most High God, who was depicted as a horseman, enjoyed wide popularity and was raised to the status of divine patron of the royal dynasty.